Beyond the Classroom: Careers in Special Education for M.Ed. Graduates

 Expanding Career Horizons in Special Education

 While many graduates pursue fulfilling teaching roles, the field of special education also offers numerous paths that leverage advanced knowledge and leadership skills.
-As schools, communities, and governments continue to recognize the importance of inclusive education, professionals trained in special education are in demand for roles that shape policy, support families, and develop new programs.
+As schools, communities, and governments continue to recognize the importance of expanding access to quality education, professionals trained in special education are in demand for roles that shape policy, support families, and develop new programs.
 Kent State’s program empowers graduates to explore roles that suit their passion, skills, and career goals.

 Career Opportunities Beyond Teaching